KQM-git/TCL/characters/hydro/mona.md

 * Bubble Burst DMG is determined at the time the Bubble is actually triggered, rather than snapshotting on immediate cast.
 * **Omen** DMG Bonus is additive to the damage calculation and is classified as **DamageBonus**
   * See: [Damage Formula](https://library.keqingmains.com/mechanics/combat/damage-formula#base-damage)
+* **Illusory Bubble**'s duration can be extended on specific enemies while they are performing specific actions.
+  * The enemies that this works on are: Shielded Lawachurl, leaping Geovishap, Shielded Pyrogunner, and Shielded Geochanter

 {% endtab %}